 - Hold up a familiar picture book (that you have read previously) such as Miss Rumphius by Barbara Cooney, and ask your students how they would describe the main character, Miss Rumphius.
 Answers might include: "She is an old woman," "She loves flowers," "She traveled."

-- Explain that when you describe a character in a story you can use a special word called trait.
+- Explain that when you describe a character in a story you can use a special word called a trait.
 Say, "One way we can describe a character is by using words to tell how a character behaves or looks, called a trait.
 A trait is what makes the character unique or special.
 For example, we might say that Miss Rumphius loves beautiful things, like lupines.
 We might also describe her as a woman who is older and has long hair."

-- Say, “Today we are going to be look at different characters to find their outside character traits (or what we can see about them) and their inside traits (or things you learn by hearing what they say or seeing what they do).
+- Say, “Today we are going to be looking at different characters to find their outside character traits (or what we can see about them) and their inside traits (or things you learn by hearing what they say or seeing what they do).
 When we are searching, we will be looking for evidence.
 Can anyone tell me what evidence is?”